AMI and Rwanda Cooperative Agency partner to provide business training to cooperatives in Rwanda

 12th January 2021

-The African Management Institute (AMI) and the Rwanda Cooperative Agency have signed an agreement to offer practical tools and strategies to more than 10,000 financial and non-financial cooperatives in Rwanda to help them adapt rapidly to the unexpected challenges brought about by COVID-19.
+The African Management Institute (AMI) and the Rwanda Cooperative Agency have signed an agreement to offer practical tools and strategies to financial and non-financial cooperatives in Rwanda to help them adapt rapidly to the unexpected challenges brought about by COVID-19.

 Under the agreement, cooperatives will participate in AMI’s Virtual Business Survival Bootcamp and Survive to Thrive programme available in both Kinyarwanda and English.
 The programmes are designed to sharpen business skills and support cooperatives to sustain their businesses while identifying new opportunities for development.